flowac/Cidr/README.md

 ## Purpose
 This project aims to create an extremely lightweight version control system with only POSIX compliant code.
 Only the very basic functionalities of a version control system will be implemented.

-The intended use case would be for the user to checkout the compressed TempleOS source code directly onto a blank disk image.
-This will bypass the installation step.
-To update TempleOS, the user will power off the virtual machine, mount the disk image on the host OS, and then update the repository.

 ## Build
 Work in progress